Graduate Certificate in Human and Community Services

 Under normal progression, a full-time student completes prescribed units of study to the value of 24 credit points per semester.
 Part-time students may undertake prescribed units of study up to the value of 12 credit points per semester.
 Students are required to attend all lectures, tutorials and other activities prescribed for their units of study.

 Upon successful completion of the Graduate Certificate in Human and Community Services, candidates who apply to either the Graduate Diploma in Policy Studies or Master of Policy Studies, or the Graduate Diploma in Social Work or Master of Social Work and are successful, may request credit for units of study completed in the Graduate Certificate.

-This program does not lead to a professional recognition.
+This course does not lead to professional recognition.
 Students who would like to get accreditation with the Australian Association of Social Workers (AASW) are encouraged to enquire about the Master of Social Work (Qualifying).